 - Is the information about the company – including executive biographies and contact information – easily accessible?

-Does the user experience match the product claims?
+In order to determine customer experience, we ask a variety of questions including, does the user experience match the product claims?
 How do other customers rate their experiences?
 We are not limited to a good, bad or neutral feedback.
 We will examine a number of reviews and report accordingly.